 Although the Company's Annual Bonus Plan enables the Compensation Committee to calculate bonuses derived from the factors described above, the Compensation Committee has absolute discretion to decrease or eliminate awards under the Company's Annual Bonus Plan.
-The Compensation Committee did not elect to so decrease or eliminate bonus awards with respect to fiscal year 2003.
-The amount of annual bonus awards under the Annual Bonus Plan for each of the Named Executive Officers for the fiscal years 2001, 2002 and 2003 is included in the Summary Compensation Table under the heading "Bonuses."
+The Compensation Committee did not elect to so decrease or eliminate bonus awards with respect to fiscal year 2004.
+The amount of annual bonus awards under the Annual Bonus Plan for each of the Named Executive Officers for the fiscal years 2004, 2003 and 2002 is included in the Summary Compensation Table under the heading "Bonuses."

+Restricted Stock.
 During 1999, Mr. Harrison, III received a restricted stock award of 200,000 shares of the Company's Class B Common Stock that vests in equal installments over a 10 year period subject to the achievement of at least 80% of the Company's overall goal achievement factor for the selected performance indicators used in determining bonuses under the Company's Annual Bonus Plan.
 The award also includes cash payments by the Company to Mr. Harrison, III for the reimbursement of income taxes related to the vesting of restricted stock.
 This restricted stock award is intended to qualify as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.
 The primary purpose of the award is to make a significant portion of Mr. Harrison, III's compensation dependent on the Company achieving its performance goals.
 The award was approved by the Company's stockholders at the annual meeting held on May 12, 1999.
-Pursuant to the terms of the award, 20,000 shares vested, effective January 1, 2004, based on the determination of the Compensation Committee that at least 80% of the Company's overall goal achievement factor had been obtained for fiscal year 2003.
+Pursuant to the terms of the award, 20,000 shares vested, effective January 3, 2005, based on the determination of the Compensation Committee that at least 80% of the Company's overall goal achievement factor had been obtained for fiscal year 2004.
+The Company has not historically used stock options or equity awards as a significant component of executive compensation, other than with respect to Mr. Harrison, III.